 Holmes divorces Cruise in order to protect the couple's daughter, Suri, from Scientology.

-The long-awaited sequel to the movie “Top Gun” is finally approved, after many delays, and the movie is set to release in May.
+The long-awaited sequel to the movie “Top Gun” is finally approved, after many delays, and the movie is released in May.

 Why We Love Tom Cruise